ProtocolONE/ptah-docs/content/_index.md

 ## Boost your paying conversion rate

 Set up accepting payments in a matter of minutes using [PaySuper](https://docs.pay.super.com/docs/payments).
 PaySuper automates a ton of work with accepting payments, tax calculation, receipts for purchases and your payout invoices.

 ## Analise and target the landing page for your game

 Grow your business based on the helpful data gained from Ptah Builder integrations: Mailchimp, Google Analytics and others.

-[ССЫЛКА на раздел с настройками]

 ***